Tsukani/Steam-Profile-Clock/README.md

 * steamID64: The steamID64 of your account.
 You can find it on [steamid.io](https://steamid.io)
 * time12Hours: A boolean that decides if you want 24-hour (false) or 12-hour (true) time
 * centerTime: A boolean that decides if you want non-centered (false) or centered (true) time
-* timezoneOffset: An integer that offsets the displayed time (for use on servers with different timezone).
+* timezoneOffset: An integer that offsets the displayed time (for use on servers with different timezones).
 Can be positive and negative values; leave as 0 for local machine's timezone
 5. Lastly, type the following command to start the application `node .`

 ## profileData Script